“I wish we had done this earlier” is the most common reflection we hear from our workplace mediation participants.

 ACAS, the CIPD and others encourage the use of workplace mediation over formal processes.
 Our own casework shows its versatility in addressing all kinds of interpersonal difficulties.
-In recent cases, we’ve enabled:
+In recent cases, with our support:

-- a small team to address tensions which had exacerbated one member’s mental ill health
+- a small team addressed tensions which had exacerbated one member’s mental ill health

-- the leaders of two charities to resolve difficulties which were in the way of better collaboration
+- the leaders of two charities resolved difficulties which were in the way of better collaboration

-- two partners in a professional services practice to agree a way forward following a company restructure
+- two partners in a professional services practice agreed a way forward following a company restructure

-- a team to clear the air after a formal investigation of one of its members
+- a team cleared the air after a formal investigation of one of its members

-- two colleagues to discuss bullying allegations, as an alternative to a grievance
+- two colleagues discussed bullying allegations, as an alternative to a grievance

-- an employee, who was returning to work after ill health, to agree their interaction with several team members.
+- an employee, who was returning to work after ill health, agreed steps to improve their interaction with several team members.